dakikz/chat-application/README.md

 ## To run the project:

+1) Download project

-In terminal, go to client folder: cd client npm start
+2) In terminal, go to client folder: cd client npm i npm start

-Open another terminal and go to server folder: cd server npm start
+3) Open another terminal and go to server folder: cd server npm i npm start

-Open localhost:3000 in two different tabs/windows and log in to the app using 2 different usernames
+4) Open localhost:3000 in two different tabs/windows and log in to the app using 2 different usernames

 ## Implementation